junxit/us-congress-bills-111/metadata.md

 - 2010-11-17 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H7516-7517)
 - 2010-11-17 — The title of the measure was amended.
 Agreed to without objection.
 - 2010-11-18 — Received in the Senate.
+- 2010-11-19 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S8205)
+- 2010-11-19 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S8205)
+- 2010-11-22 — Message on Senate action sent to the House.